-Balanced ternary is a historical notation created in 1544.
+Balanced ternary is an actively used notation created in 1544.
 Balanced ternary is a non-standard positional numeral system (a balanced form), used in some early computers and useful in the solution of balance puzzles.
 It is a ternary (base 3) number system in which the digits have the values –1, 0, and 1, in contrast to the standard (unbalanced) ternary system, in which digits have values 0, 1 and 2.
 Balanced ternary can represent all integers without using a separate minus sign; the value of the leading non-zero digit of a number has the sign of the number itself.
 Read more on Wikipedia...

 - Balanced ternary ranks in the top 50% of languages